Semiparametric Bayesian Difference-in-Differences: Introduction

-\cite{ray2020causal} also propose the novel prior adjustment to the conditional mean, which makes use of the estimated propensity score.
-Building on this prior adjustment, \cite{BLY2022} introduce a debiasing step to further correct the posterior and establish the BvM theorem for the average treatment effect (ATE) under double robustness.
-Although they outline the extension to general semiparametric models where the parameter of interest can be written as the linear functional of conditional means, this approach does not cover the case of the ATT, because of its ratio form.
-To address the random denominator that estimates the proportion of treated individuals, we apply a new conditional Slutsky lemma introduced by \cite{yiu2023corrected} in the Bayesian context.
-Also, the correction steps in our Bayesian method share the same motivation as in \cite{BLY2022}, but differ in their functional form.
-This is in line with the well known subtle differences between the cases for ATE and ATT; see \cite{hahn1998role}.
+Building on the prior adjustment of \cite{ray2020causal}, \cite{BLY2022} introduce a debiasing step to further correct the posterior and establish the BvM theorem for the average treatment effect (ATE) under double robustness.
+Although they outline an extension to general semiparametric models where the parameter of interest can be written as the linear functional of conditional means, this approach does not cover the case of the ATT, because of its ratio form.
+The correction steps in our Bayesian method share the same motivation as in \cite{BLY2022}, but differ in their functional form.
 Additionally, we find that the bias term in the BvM for ATT is substantially simpler than that for ATE, which also explains the favorable finite-sample behavior of Bayesian ATT estimators even without posterior corrections.
-In contrast, \cite{yiu2023corrected} suggest a different type of posterior correction that assumes stronger regularity conditions in the context of the ATT.
-To the best of our knowledge, our proposed double robust BvM theorem for the ATT is the first to relax the Donsker property assumption for the conditional mean (see also Remark \ref{remarkYiu} for a detailed comparison).
+To the best of our knowledge, our proposed doubly robust BvM theorem for the ATT is the first to relax the Donsker property assumption for the conditional mean.
+See also Remark \ref{remarkYiu}.
+The robust performance of various Bayesian procedures, judged by frequentist criteria, has been well-documented across a range of settings, from Bayesian Additive Regression Trees (BART) to high-dimensional linear regression models.
+We refer readers to \cite{ray2019debiased}, \cite{hahn2020bart}, \cite{BLY2025RoBART}, \cite{yiu2023corrected}, as well as \cite{DiTraglia2025Bayesian}.